maximinus/wargame/README.md

     import wargame.engine
     from wargame.scene import scene
-    from wargame.gui.gui_nodes import VerticalContainer
+    from wargame.gui.nodes import GuiImage, VerticalContainer
-    from wargame.gui.window import window
+    from wargame.gui.containers import window
-    from wargame.nodes import ImageNode

     def game()
         # init the basic engine
         controller = wargame.engine(init(os.cwd()))

-        # let's get the node we want to display - it's a simple ImageNode
+        # let's get the node we want to display - it's a simple image
-        image = ImageNode.from_image(0, 0, 'sprites.dog')
+        image = GuiImage.from_image('sprites.dog')

         # put that into a Window
         window = Window(image)